TobyG74/tiktok-api-dl/README.md

 # Description

-Note : `This project uses the API from Tiktok.
-This project is made for educational purposes only.
-This project is not affiliated with Tiktok.
-This project is not intended to harm or damage the Tiktok platform.`
+Note : `This project uses the API from Tiktok & Unofficial Tiktok API from Another Website.
+This project is not affiliated with Tiktok. `

 - This project is made to help users to download videos, images / slides and music from Tiktok.
 - This project is also made to help users to view someone's profile from Tiktok.
 - This project is also made to help users to view comments from a video on Tiktok.
+- This project is also made to help users to search for users, live streams and videos on Tiktok.
+- This project is also made to help users to get user's posts and liked videos from Tiktok.
+- This project is made to help users to get videos, images / slides from a Tiktok collection or playlist.

 # Quick Installation